 The new motor incorporates a Torque Simulation Algorithm which provides a more natural assistance response.
 The motor has also been re-mapped to bring the assistance modes closer to the natural roll feel expected on a manual bike.

-Overall this provides a motor that still has the same lovely oomph that has made it such a hit, delivered in a way that provides an even more natural feel.
+Overall this provides a motor that still has the same oomph that has made it such a hit, delivered in a way that provides an even more natural feel.

 Orbea have also introduced a new display which is bigger and more legible while riding.